 It’s also worth thinking about scale.
 A large leaf close to a small dish can overwhelm the scene, while a finer stem or smaller cut-out keeps things in proportion.
 Matching the size of the shadow pattern to your subject helps everything feel intentional rather than accidental.

-A well-placed shadow can suggest sunshine spilling through a slatted window, a garden or house full of plants – prompting the viewer to imagine more than you’ve actually shown.
-It’s essentially storytelling with light – and GOBOs are a very effective styling trick to have up your sleeve.
+A well-placed shadow can suggest sunshine spilling through a slatted window, a garden, or house full of plants – prompting the viewer to imagine more than you’ve actually shown.
+Essentially storytelling with light, GOBOs are a very effective styling trick to have up your sleeve.
+If you're reading this and have any GOBO styling images to share, please tag us on Instagram @blackvelvetstyling